jorisvink/sanctum/README.md

 that all of its important assets are separated from processes that talk to the internet or handle non-cryptography related things.

-Sanctum can establish traditional site-to-site L2 or L3 tunnels, one-way tunnels and even tunnels between peers when both peers are behind NAT using hole-punching and Sanctum's cathedrals for peer discovery.
+Sanctum allows you to create different topologies, from traditional site-to-site L2/L3 tunnels, to more niche topologies such as one-way tunnels, full-mesh L2/L3 and even P2P tunnels between devices behind NAT using hole-punching and Sanctum's cathedrals for peer discovery.

 See [The Reliquary](https://reliquary.se), a community driven